Helastia siris

-Helastia siris is a moth of the family Geometridae.
-This species is endemic to New Zealand.
+Helastia siris is a species of moth in the family Geometridae.
+This species is endemic to New Zealand and is found in the Wellington region as well as on Stephens and the Chatham Islands.
 It is classified as "At Risk, Relict'" by the Department of Conservation.
+H. siris inhabits coastal tussock grassland.
+Little is known of the biology of this species.
+Adults have been observed on the wing in March and September.
+Adults are nocturnal and are attracted to light.

 Taxonomy

-This species was first described by E. F. Hawthorne in 1897 using a specimen he collected in Wellington and named Asaphodes siris.
+This species was first described by E. F. Hawthorne in 1897 using a specimen he collected in Wellington (specifically at Cape Terawhiti) and named Asaphodes siris.
 George Hudson discussed and illustrated this species in his 1898 book under the same name and in his 1928 book as a synonym of Hydriomena triphragma.
 In 1987 Robin C. Craw placed this species within the genus Helastia.
 The holotype specimen is held at the Museum of New Zealand Te Papa Tongarewa.

 Description

 Hudson described the species as follows:

 Distribution

 This species is endemic to New Zealand.
 It occurs in Wellington, Stephens Island and in the Chatham Islands.
 It has been collected from Baring Head.

 Biology and lifecycle

 Very little is known about the biology of H. siris.
-It is on the wing in March.
+It is on the wing in March and September, is nocturnal and is attracted to light.